 Frequently Asked Questions

-1) Do I need to fill out a new patient form to schedule an appointment?
+1) Do I need a referral to schedule an appointment?

 3) Will my insurance cover services?
 Is my insurance in-network?

 Insurances we accept include the following: Aetna, BCBS/HMA/Bridgespan Health, Beacon Health, Coventry, Cigna, DMAP (Open Card), First Choice Health/Kaiser Added Choice/EBMS, Oregon Health Plans including: CareOregon, PacificSource Managed Medicaid, Trillium, MHN/HealthNet, Tuality Health & Associate’s Plan (MODA), PacificSource/RELIANT, Providence Pref.
 PPO, and Optum: United (UBH), United Medical Resources (UMR), Providence (PBH).

 As a courtesy we will verify your mental health benefits as part of the new patient process.
 Remember, the best person to determine coverage is yourself as the insurance customer.